 3 Occasions for an Empathy Map

-1. You’re building or Improving a solution for someone
+1. You’re building or improving a solution

-Tip: In this case, you’ll likely be empathizing with a persona who represents different segments of your user group, but who doesn't necessarily exist in real life (and you don't know them personally).
+Note: In this case, you’ll likely be empathizing with a persona who represents different segments of your user group, but who doesn't necessarily exist in real life (and you don't know them personally).
 Take some extra time to build out that persona to really delve into their needs, and come up with a number of different personas to empathize with.

 Below is an empathy map from a project we did with a local mental health organization to understand the needs of individuals with concurrent disorders.
 Though we also engaged with people with lived experience as part of that project, the map below is for a fictional person named Joe.